Analysis | A layer cake of misinformation, dishonesty and pro-Russia apologism

 What’s changed about Greene since her days as a rabble-rousing promoter of conspiracy theories and misinformation is simply that she now does the same thing with the trappings of officialdom.
 Her comments about the war in Ukraine have the slightly elevated weight of coming from a member of Congress, albeit it one with less actual political power than perhaps any other official on Capitol Hill.
-But they were presented as though she was the elected president — which, I suppose, she to some extent is.
+But they were presented as though she was the elected president — which, I suppose, she, to some extent, is.
 She is the leader of the very specific and not-very-big subset of Americans: those who accept on faith any criticism of the political left.

 Greene’s power is so diminished that covering her comments runs a real risk of simply giving them an elevated platform.
 Only about 15,000 people watched her address, according to Facebook’s public metrics, so it’s safe to assume that you were not among them.
 (Also because you’re reading an article at The Washington Post, whose audience, I believe, is necessarily a bit more discerning in picking its sources of information.)
 The 10-minute riff, though, distills a very specific and not entirely uncommon worldview that has emerged since Russia invaded Ukraine and is worth assessing from that perspective alone.